python/cpython/Doc/library/xmlrpc.client.rst

    for a description.
-   The *use_builtin_types* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects and binary data to be presented as :class:`bytes` objects; this flag is false by default.
+   The *use_builtin_types* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects and binary data to be presented as :class:`bytes` objects; this flag is a falsey value by default.
    :class:`datetime.datetime`, :class:`bytes` and :class:`bytearray` objects
    may be passed to calls.
    The *headers* parameter is an optional sequence of HTTP headers to send with